Paleo Chili and Guacamole Topped Parsnip Fries Recipe

 - Preheat oven to 450F.

-- Toss the parsnip fries with the 1 tablespoon of salt and 1/4 cup of olive oil.
+- Toss the parsnip fries with the 1 teaspoon of salt and ¼ cup of olive oil.
 Spread fries onto a baking tray and bake for 40 minutes (flip the fries in the middle to prevent burning).

 - Meanwhile, add the 2 tablespoons coconut oil into a large saucepan and add the ground beef and the onions.
 Cook the ground beef and onion until the beef is browned.
 Add the tomato sauce or diced tomatoes, garlic, Italian seasoning, and salt and pepper to taste.
 Stew for 20-30 minutes.